 With the Kal Jerico comics having come to a close and Gordon Rennie having moved on elsewhere one could assume that it was best to leave Kal Jerico be.
 But no franchise remains untouched for long.
 At the mantle of three new books comes Will McDermott (I realised my mistake after uploading the review.
 I assumed that like Lasgun Wedding that this was only written by Will McDermott.
 Assumption is the mother of all what?
 Precisely.
-Hopefully I won't do this again, and I'll address this issue in the upcoming Cardinal Crimson review)
+Hopefully I won't do this again, and I'll address this issue in the upcoming Cardinal Crimson review).

 As you may’ve sussed, reading these at current has caused me to speak and view these writings in a past tense.
 Now I've downed the twelve-chapter Blood Royal, doing a bit of background delving on the named author has proven a little difficult.
 It seems his archives are fairly empty and what does exist of them is franchise related, being a writer behind Magic the Gathering novels and at least one Guild Wars game.